wp-plugins/gravity-forms-toolbar/readme.txt

 5. Gravity Forms Toolbar in action - a primary level - notification of new entries & updates (running with WordPress 3.3+ here)
 6. Gravity Forms Toolbar in action - notification of new entries & updates on top-level (running with WordPress 3.3+ here)
 7. Gravity Forms Toolbar - little admin settings page of the plugin (running with WordPress 3.3+ here)
+8. Gravity Forms Toolbar - help tab on admin settings page of the plugin ([Click to see larger version of image](https://www.dropbox.com/s/l23uais5v7jhvd0/screenshot-8.png))

 == Changelog ==

+= 1.5.0 (2012-09-16) =
+* *Extended Add-On/ Plugin support:*
+ * NEW: Added support for newly released official "Picatcha Add-On" (anti spam).
+ * NEW: Added plugin support for ["Gravity Forms Fat Zebra Add-On (free, by Matthew Savage)](http://wordpress.org/extend/plugins/gravityforms-fatzebra/).
+ * NEW: Added plugin support for ["Gravity Forms Survey Funnel Add-On (free, by Pronamic)](http://wordpress.org/extend/plugins/gravity-forms-survey-funnel/).
+ * NEW: Added plugin support for ["Gravity Forms Infusionsoft Add-On (free, by Katz Web Services, Inc.)](http://wordpress.org/extend/plugins/infusionsoft/)
+* *More stuff:*
+ * NEW: Added help tab on plugin's settings page.
+ * NEW: Moved resources and links group from plugin main file to extra files for performance optimization if this group might be disabled via settings/ constant.
+ * CODE: Minor code/documentation updates & improvements.
+ * UPDATE: Updated German and Serbian translations and also the .pot file for all translators!
+ * UPDATE: Initiated new three digits versioning, starting with this version.
+ * UPDATE: Moved screenshots to 'assets' folder in WP.org SVN to reduce plugin package size.

 = 1.4.1 (2012-05-20) =
 * *Important bugfix release!*